glalio/glalio-auth/README.md

 ## Data preprocessing
-The data are about 2100 pictures 200p(height) x 300p(width) Rgb.
-The fisrt processing procedure is the transformation of them into grayscale pictures of 40p x 60p in order to train the models.
+The data are about 2100 pictures 200p(height) x 300p(width) rgb.
+The first processing procedure is the transformation of them into grayscale pictures of 40p x 60p in order to train the models.After that the data gets normalized by dividing with 255 since it is the max value of the image pixels.It is used a train set and a a test set of splitting ratio 80/20.Then the models' training gets started.

 In this project i used various models to evaluate their accuracies and scores.
-Firstly, i applied grid search for a svm with kernel='rbf' to find the best combination
+Firstly, i applied grid search for a svm with kernel='rbf' to find the best combination.Secondly, i also applied grid search for the random forest model in order to find the most effective.The same goes for the dense neural network model.The next is a convolution neural network.Lastly, grid search it is performed for a knn classifier.